SajadRahimi1/transition-plus/README.md

 import 'package:transition_plus/transition_plus.dart';
 ```

-Now you can use it 🐱‍🏍.
+Now you can use it like this

 ```dart
 Navigator.push(context, ScaleTransition1(page: SecondPage())),